Skip to main content

 Metadata#

-To map Radar chain slugs to custom metadata, set Chain Metadata under Places on the Settings page.
+To map Radar chain slugs to custom metadata, set Chain metadata under Places on the Settings page.

 You can set a JSON string with values of type dictionary, each with between 1 and 16 keys and values of type string, boolean, or number.